woossi0/suite/docs/usermanual/source/processing/scripting/processcreate.rst

    .. note:: If you are curious about what the actual process request looks like, click on :guilabel:`Generate XML from process inputs/outputs`.

 #.
+The process will execute.
 The output will look something like this:

    .. code-block:: json